 The principles of "homotoxicology" do not conform to what is scientifically known about the body in health and disease.
 I have found nothing about Reckeweg or homotoxicology by searching MEDLINE and very few mentions of him or his work from sources not commercially affiliated with Heel-BHI.
 Although Reckeweg is said to have conducted extensive research, I can find no evidence that he published anything significant about this.
 BHI's magazine has described a few studies of Heel products, but these involved no control groups and mean absolutely nothing.
 Reckeweg's methods are also promoted by the British Society for Homotoxicology & Anti-Homotoxic Therapy

 The claims made for Heel-BHI products are available on several Web sites.
 Heel-BHI has a copy of its 210-page Routine Therapy guide for Heel products and its 132-page Homeopathic Therapy guide for BHI products .
 Homotoxicology.net has posted Heel's 669-page Biotherapeutic Index, which describes how to use products to treat more than 400 conditions .
-A 1993 edition of the book, which was distributed at an osteopathic convention in 1998, was smaller but contained 12 pages on "neoplasia and neoplastic phases of disease."
+A 1993 edition of the book (pictured to the right), which was distributed at an osteopathic convention in 1998, was smaller but contained 12 pages on "neoplasia and neoplastic phases of disease."
 (Neoplasm is a medical term for tumor.)
 These volumes contain most brazen set of bogus therapeutic claims I have ever seen.

 To illustrate the extent of the claims, I have posted the entry for Lyphomyosot® in the Biotherapeutic Index, which states that the product is useful for asthma, "blood purifying," bronchitis, chronic gastritis, cystitis, dermatoses, diarrhea, eczema, flatulence, gallbladder disease, heel pain, herpes, kidney stones, liver disease, nasal polyps, rickets, swollen glands, tuberculosis, and several other problems.